chrisK00/PrettyConsoleHelper/README.md

 # PrettyConsoleHelper

-A Library for Console apps that provides a prettier and easier experience with output and input parsing/validating
+A small and quickly made Library for Console apps that provides a prettier and easier experience with output and input parsing/validating while helping beginners avoid tedious tasks

 Includes a InputHelper, ConsoleTable and ConsoleOutput